-The Partnership, including CVR GP, is party to a number of agreements with CVR Energy and its subsidiaries to manage certain business relationships between the Partnership and the other parties thereto.
-The various rights and responsibilities of the Partnership, and its partners, are set forth in the Partnership's limited partnership agreement and, as applicable, those agreements with CVR Energy.
-CVR GP manages and operates the Partnership via a combination of the general partner's senior management team and CVR Energy's senior management team pursuant to a services agreement among CVR Energy, CVR GP, and the Partnership.
+The Partnership, including CVR GP, is managed by a combination of the Board, the general partner's executive officers, CVR Services (as sole member of the general partner), and certain officers of CVR Energy, pursuant to the Partnership Agreement, as well as a number of agreements between the Partnership, CVR GP, CVR Energy, and certain of their respective subsidiaries, including a services agreement.
 See Part II, Item 8 of CVR Partners' Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K") for further discussion.
-Common unitholders have limited voting rights on matters affecting the Partnership and have no right to elect the general partner's directors on an annual or continuing basis.
+Common unitholders have limited voting rights on matters affecting the Partnership and have no right to elect the general partner's directors or officers, whether on an annual or continuing basis or otherwise.